Forma Design Collaboration provides access to functionality from various products including Autodesk Forma, BIM 360, Revit, Civil 3D, and Plant 3D.

 In Design Collaboration, a project administrator can manage teams and team members.
 After a team is created, a dedicated Team Space is added.
 The required folders for sharing and consuming packages are also created, as discussed above.
 The teams must be created before using Design Collaboration.

-As an alternative, you can create your own folders in Docs for the shared and consumed spaces, and assign teams to these folders during team setup.
+As an alternative, you can create your own folders in Forma Data Management for the shared and consumed spaces, and assign teams to these folders during team setup.

 The shared and consumed folders are required for the data exchange workflows using packages, the project timeline, and the change visualization interface in Design Collaboration.